-Most students are required to pay a non-refundable deposit on the Student Service Centre when they accept their offers of admission to UBC.
+Most students are required to pay a non-refundable deposit in the Student Service Centre when they accept their offer of admission to UBC.
 The acceptance deposit counts as your first registration deposit, and is applied to your tuition fees after you register for classes.

 Can I apply to have my registration deposit deferred?